| opening

 Carlo Goldoni's life

-and passionate account represents the reconstructed memories of a 75-year-old
+passionate account represents the reconstructed memories of a 75-year-old man;

-man; five years from his death and enamored with the life he had so joyously
+five years from his death and enamored with the life he had so joyously lived.

 Carlo Goldoni, born in Venice in 1707, was destined for a theatrical career

-arts.
-Even when there was little money, Goldoni celebrated life by regularly
+Even when there was little money, Goldoni celebrated life by regularly hosting

-hosting operas and plays featuring Italy's most gifted actors and musicians.
+operas and plays featuring Italy's most gifted actors and musicians.
+Carlo's

-Carlo's father, Giulio Goldoni, also nurtured his son's love of theater
+father, Giulio Goldoni, also nurtured his son's love of theater with a puppet

 In fact, not only did Carlo's father arrange the tiny theater's construction,

-for his four-year-old son.
-At this tender age, the young Goldoni was quite
+his four-year-old son.
+At this tender age, the young Goldoni was quite accomplished

-accomplished at reading and writing.
-In his own memoirs, Goldoni recalls
+at reading and writing.
+In his own memoirs, Goldoni recalls hours spent in

-claims he wrote his first comedy at the age of eight.
-Though scholars
+he wrote his first comedy at the age of eight.
+Though scholars disagree with

-disagree with his version of the story, it is a charming notion.
-According
+his version of the story, it is a charming notion.
+According to Goldoni, when

 Instead, Carlo's father hoped that he would become a physician like himself

-Carlo's mother found a way for her son to pursue study in the law through
+mother found a way for her son to pursue study in the law through employment

-at the College of Ghislieri, known as the Pope's College.
-The unusual
+the College of Ghislieri, known as the Pope's College.
+The unusual requirements

-requirements for entry were a certificate verifying good moral conduct,
+for entry were a certificate verifying good moral conduct, a certificate proving

 While on summer holiday, Goldoni engaged in his favourite past time: reading